explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 ## Notes

 - It's important to choose a specific Black version and be consistent with it.
-  The formatting often changes between Black versions, so what's considered "formatted" in one version may not be in another.
+  The formatting often changes between versions, so what's considered "formatted" in one version may not be in another.
 - If you have an existing project with unformatted code, format the entire codebase all at once. _Don't do it gradually._